oils-for-unix/oils/README.md

       bin/            # tools used in many spec tests testdata/       # scripts for specific test cases stateful/       # Tests that use pexpect
-    types/            # Scripts for running MyPy and PyAnnotate, etc.

 ### Dev Tools and Scripts